Eli Lilly pauses trial of antibody drug Trump touted as COVID-19 'cure' over safety concern

 “Out of an abundance of caution, the ACTIV-3 independent data safety monitoring board (DSMB) has recommended a pause in enrollment,” Lilly spokeswoman Molly McCully said in an emailed statement.
 “Lilly is supportive of the decision by the independent DSMB to cautiously ensure the safety of the patients participating in this study.”

+Lilly began its ACTIV-3 trial in August and is aiming to recruit 10,000 patients primarily in the United States.

+The trial compares patients who receive its antibody drug plus Gilead Sciences Inc's GILD.O antiviral drug remdesivir with those who receive remdesivir alone.

-Lilly sought the EUA from U.S. regulators after publishing data in September showing it helped cut hospitalization and emergency room visits for COVID-19 patients.
+Lilly sought the EUA from U.S. regulators after publishing data in September showing LY-CoV555 helped cut hospitalization and emergency room visits for COVID-19 patients.
 The treatment is being developed with Canadian biotech AbCellera.

 Our Standards: The Thomson Reuters Trust Principles.